A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Derivation of the SPMe+SR

-We now write the SPME+SR in a more compact way.
+\rv{With the potential expressions determined at $\order{\lambda^{-1}}$, we have all the components we need for the SPMe+SR model.
 We have leading order expressions for each variable, except for the particle concentrations and electrode potentials for which we have also computed the first order corrections.
 Then, we define each variable as: